LukeBarnard/ReconCompare/README.md

 Data
 ----
 All data is provided as csv or txt files, and is provided in the data subdirectory.
-The data used in this project were obtained from the following published articles and national data repositories:
+The data used in this project were obtained from the following published articles and data repositories:

 *   10Be Cosmogenic Isotope derived solar activity reconstructions: Supplementary material to McCrakcen and Beer 2015, Solar Physics https://dx.doi.org/10.1007/s11207-015-0777-x
 *   Sunspot derived solar activity reconstruction: Supplementary material to Owens et al. 2016 JGR https://dx.doi.org/10.1002/2016JA022529